 4. Get Handsy

-Our hands are an extension of our bodies, yet whenever we get in front of a camera they can become awkward appendages!
+Our hands are an extension of our bodies, yet whenever we get in front of a camera, they tend to feel like awkward appendages!
 Think ahead about hand placement.
-Try putting one hand in a front or back pocket, or gracefully at your side with soft fingers.
+Try putting one hand in a front or back pocket as I did in the photo below, or even gracefully at your side.
 Keep your fingers together and your hands soft.
 One thing I do in my blogger photos is to play with an interesting aspect of my outfit, accessory, or even my hair.
+In the photo above, I wanted to emphasize how cozy this sweater is, so I stuck my hands inside the sleeves and crossed my arms like I was hugging myself.
+(Which is legit how this sweater makes me feel! ????)
 If your hands are going to be in a photo, make sure to moisturize them beforehand!
-(Like I forgot to do, below!) 🙂
+(THIS is the hand lotion I’m loving right now.)

 Relax your face, neck, and shoulders, and smile.
 It’s an instant facelift!
-Aim for a sweet, relaxed and happy smile—neither too big (which makes crows feet more visible), nor too small (which looks like you’re bored).
+Aim for a sweet, relaxed, and happy smile—neither too big (which makes crows feet more visible), nor too small (which looks like you’re bored).
 Always show your teeth.
-(Covering your teeth with tight lips just makes you look creepy.)
-If you’re embarrassed about the color of your teeth, use something like Crest Whitestrips or consider getting Zoom Whitening, as I did.
-(Warning!
-There are some scary photos in that post!!!
-LOL)
+(Covering your teeth with tight lips makes you look creepy. ????)
+If you’re embarrassed about the color of your teeth, use Crest Whitestrips or consider getting Zoom Whitening, as I did.????
+Whitening your teeth is an easy, affordable, and quick thing anyone can do to look younger!

 6. The Eyes Have It

 If you slightly squint your eyes, your entire face will look more relaxed.
 Concentrate on filling your eyes with joy to make them sparkle.
-I try to think about how much I love the person/people I’m posing with in the photo!
+I try to think about how much I love the person/people I’m posing with!

 7. Group Dynamics

-When you’re taking a photo in a group, try to be the one to stand on the end, so that you can use the techniques above.
-The absolute worst position to be in is in the middle of a line of people, all with their arms around each other and facing straight at the camera.
+When you’re taking a photo in a group, try to stand on the end, so that you can use the techniques you just learned.
+The absolute worst position to be in is in the middle of a line of people.
+This is especially true if everyone has their arms around each other, facing straight toward the camera.
 It’s not flattering to anyone!
 If you do get stuck in the middle of the group, be sure to angle your body to the side and use the techniques I just described.

 8. Prepare Your Skin & Face

-3. Use a thin line of eyeliner at the base of your upper lashes to make your lashes look fuller.
-I’ve liked this one lately because it has a built-in smudger and sharpener.
+3. Use eyeliner pencil at the base of your upper lashes to make your lashes look fuller and smudge it with an eyeliner brush meant just for smudging.
+(That’s the one I use).
 For eyeshadow, I’ve been using this eyeshadow primer as my everyday go-to.
-Since it’s a primer, it covers any discoloration, and I love that it has the tiniest bit of shimmer.
+Since it’s a primer, it covers any discoloration.
 If I want more eyeshadow, I use these super-blendable, no-tug sticks.
+(They have built-in sharpeners!)

 I hope this post has helped you feel more confident about posing for your family photos this year!
-What are your best tips and tricks for taking flattering photos?
-Leave me a comment and let me know, okay?
+I would love to see your holiday photos!
+Please tag @emptynestblessed on your Instagram or Facebook photos, or email one to me at [email protected]

 Photos by Megan Weaver.
-(Except for family photos.
-I’m so sorry if the quality made you cringe!)
+(Except for family photos!)

 P.S.
 Want to save these tips so you can refer to them later?
 I’ve pinned them on the Empty Nest Blessed Pinterest page, so you can easily save them to one of your boards!
 You can also share it to social media, email it to someone, or even print it using the icons below. xoxo